Toy soldier: Gaming

 The playing of wargames with toy figures was pioneered by H. G. Wells in his 1913 book, Little Wars.
 Wells, a pacifist, was the first to publish detailed rules for playing war games with toy soldiers.
 He suggested that this could provide a cathartic experience, possibly preventing future real wars.
 Although this was not to be, Little Wars was a predecessor to the modern hobby of miniatures wargaming.
 According to Wells, the idea of the game developed from a visit by his friend Jerome K. Jerome.
 After dinner, Jerome began shooting down toy soldiers with a toy cannon and Wells joined in to compete.

 A similar book titled Shambattle: How to Play with Toy Soldiers was published by Harry Dowdall and Joseph Gleason in 1929.

 Although people continue to play wargames with miniature figures, most contemporary wargamers use a smaller scale than that favored by collectors, typically under 25 mm.

+In popular culture

+In the 1972 short story "Battleground" by Stephen King, a group of toy soldiers target a professional hit-man.

+Toy soldiers go to war in the 1998 film Small Soldiers.